FrederikMR/georce_fm/README.md

     ├── vae_frechet.py                     # Plotting of the figures for the VAEs └── README.md

+The remaining files and folders are used for submitting code to a GPU and various tests.

 ## Reproducing Experiments

 All experiments can be re-produced by running the notebooks and the runtime.py package for the given manifold, hyper-parameters and optimization method.